AndreiBarsan/andreibarsan.github.io/about.md

 I started in September 2017, under the supervision of
 <a href="http://www.cs.toronto.edu/~urtasun">Professor Raquel Urtasun</a>.

+In parallel to this, I am also a full-time researcher at [Uber Advanced Technologies Group (ATG)](https://www.uber.com/info/atg/) Toronto, working on applying my research to the challenges associated with autonomous driving in the real world.

 Before starting my PhD, I completed my Master's in Computer Science at ETH Zurich, also focusing on deep learning and computer vision, together with their applications in robotics, specifically autonomous vehicles.